steliossid/WebDevelopmentCourse/README.md

 # WebDevelopmentCourse
-Homework for the Web Development Course (University of Macedonia)
+Exercises for the Web Development Course (University of Macedonia)